carteras/assignment_builder/word/assignments/Engineering Processes & Concepts/2023_Semester1_AI3_Interview.md

 <p><strong>T__ / 6</strong></p></td>
 </tr>
 <tr class="even">
-<td><strong>How do you use commands to find and explore a system to find
-information?</strong></td>
+<td><strong>The use of visual thinking techniques</strong></td>
-<td>During your interview, <strong>you communicated your understanding
+<td>During your interview, you communicated you used visual thinking
-of various commands</strong> found on the Command Line Interface.
-This communication showed <strong>appropriate evidence of technical literacy</strong> in this domain.</td>
+techniques to identify problems and communicate ideas showed knowledge and understanding.</td>
 <td>4</td>
 <td>__/4</td>
 <td>__/4</td>